rauc/rauc/docs/reference.rst

   RAUC generates the key automatically when creating a `crypt` bundle.

 **[hooks] section**

+The hooks section allows to provide a user-defined executable for :ref:`executing hooks <sec-hooks>` during the installation.

 ``filename``
   Hook script path name, relative to the bundle content.